 Provides patient care for ill and injured animals in the Veterinary Teaching Hospital.
 This position will primarily be working in the VMC Emergency and Critical Care unit; instructs and demonstrates techniques to students; assists students, veterinary technicians and veterinarians in their work; maintains supplies, equipment and cleanliness of hospital areas.
-Working schedule is three 12 hour days, rotating weekends and holidays.
+Working schedule is four 10-hour days on second shift, rotating weekends and holidays.

 Unit Specific Education/Experience/Skills